gugazimmermann/dragonspage/article.md

   /.../dragonspage/node_modules/babel-jest (version: 25.5.1)
 ```

-This is because react-create-app uses a different version of babel than are already installed by the CDK.
+This is because react-create-app uses a different version of `babel-jest` than are already installed by the CDK.
 No problem, we can create the file `frontend/.env` and add `SKIP_PREFLIGHT_CHECK=true`.

-Run `npm start` again and the default react page will open in the browser.
-Keep this tab running react, open a new one to work.
+Run `npm start` again and the default site will open in the browser.
+Keep the console tab running the react, open a new one to work.

-Let's add some dependencies in `frontend/` `npm install react-bootstrap bootstrap axios` and start the page.

-Fist copy the two dragons images to `frontend/public/`:
+Let’s add some dependencies in `frontend/` `npm install react-bootstrap bootstrap axios` and start the page.
+First copy the two dragons images to `frontend/public/`:

 sparky.png
 ![Image of sparky](./frontend/public/sparky.png)